anhthang/blog/content/posts/2024-05-30-automatically-creating-new-users-in-supabase-with-sql-triggers.md

 ---
 title: 'Automatically Creating New Users in Supabase with SQL Triggers'
+description: "Supabase's built-in authentication system handles user creation securely.
+However, you might want to automate the creation of additional user data (like profiles) upon signup.
+This can be achieved using PostgreSQL triggers within Supabase."
 published: '2024-05-30'
 tags: [supabase, authentication, sql, postgresql]
 ---

-Supabase's built-in authentication system handles user creation securely.
-However, you might want to automate the creation of additional user data (like profiles) upon signup.
-This can be achieved using PostgreSQL triggers within Supabase.

 **1. Create the Trigger Function:**